FabioYyc/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [S3 Cross region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html)

 * Regions must be unique
+* Versioning is required to be enabled for cross region replication
 * If you uploaded a new file and turned on the service, the new file will be replicated to a new region
 * Cross region replication doesn't replicate existing object by default, only new ones (after the replicate is set) will be replicated automatically.
+* New version of file will be automatically replicate to the CRR bucket
 * In order to replicate the existing objects, you need to do a `cp` using the aws cli:

     `aws s3 cp --recursive s3://alessio-casco-versioning s3://alessio-casco-versioning-replica-sydney`
-* If you delete an object in the primary bucket, the delete action and markers won't be done or replicated in your remote bucket, this is a security function.
+* If you delete an object in the primary bucket, the delete action and markers won't be done or replicated in your remote bucket, this is a security function, so the accidental delete will not spread between buckets
+(delete delete marker will restore the object)
-Only creations and modifications are replicated to the bucket in the other regions NOT the delete
+* deleting individual version or delete marker will also not be replicated Only creations and modifications are replicated to the bucket in the other regions NOT the delete
 * You can't replicate over multiple buckets, the maps are always 1-to-1